 Philanthropy and Nonprofit Leadership Library

-Bookmark the GVSU library subject page for the latest information on all aspects of philanthropy and nonprofit leadership.
+The Master of Philanthropy and Nonprofit Leadership library page consolidates the latest information on all aspects of philanthropy and nonprofit leadership into one central location.
+Check out the MPNL tab drop down menu for books, databases, Johnson Philanthropy Collection, and relevant news, websites, and blog feeds.
 Book titles can be accessed from your local library statewide through MelCat.

 Visit the Philanthropy Reading Room at the Steelcase Library on GVSU’s Pew Campus in downtown Grand Rapids (campus map) and browse non-circulating reference materials and publications.